Bloodscream: Powers and abilities

 Bloodscream is a vampire-like being who possesses the abilities of vampires without any of their weaknesses.
-He possesses superhuman physical traits, is funcitionally immortal, and can drain the life forces of other and revive corpses as mindless, zombie-like beings under his control.
+He possesses superhuman physical traits, is functionally immortal, and can drain the life forces of others and revive corpses as mindless, zombie-like beings under his control.

 Bloodscream can also transform into a monstrous form with elongated claws and teeth, but reduced intelligence.

 Bloodscream is a skilled hand-to-hand combatant and has many connections throughout the criminal underworld, adding to his reputation as a mercenary for hire.
 His extended lifespan has granted him great experience in matters of naval warfare and piracy.